kamermanpr/SPARS/outputs/4B-response-characteristics.md

 <img src="figures/4B-response-characteristics/resid1_ditribution-1.png" width="672" style="display: block; margin: auto;" />

-There is minor deviation at the extremes, but on the whole, we are satisfied that the cubic model fits the assumption of normally sdistributed residuals.
+There is minor deviation at the extremes (possibly a thin left tail), but on the whole, we are satisfied that the quadratic model fits the assumption of normally distributed residuals.

 #### Level 2 residuals: residual distribution